Select Page

 A hub of history, art and science awaits students on fields trips in New Jersey

 Originally one of the 13 colonies that revolted against British Rule in the American Revolution, New Jersey exists as both a vital point of American history and home to some of the most well-known musicians, writers and creators of America.
 Settled between Philadelphia and New York, the state is centrally located with the opportunity to see the Statue of Liberty and Ellis Island from Jersey waters.
 The Garden State has a lot of woodland with many residents holding conservancy highly, making it a focal point for gardening education and environmental sciences.
+The coastal region is also abundant with educational playgrounds like aquariums, museums and hidden artistic gems.
+Discover immersive education opportunities throughout New Jersey with these thought-provoking and imaginative field trip ideas.

-A Few New Jersey Field Trip Ideas
+A Few New Jersey Field Trip Ideas:

 • Fort Lee Historical Park